siciarek/jquery-maze/README.md

 Constructor can be called with two optional parameters (rows, cols), which mean number of horizontal and vertical corridors of created maze.
 Default values are: rows=25, cols=60.
 The lowest valid value for rows and cols is 2.
+If rows or cols value is set to value less then 2 - Exception "The lowest valid value for rows and cols is 2" is thrown.

     var maze = $.Maze();